Most Important Poker Stats That Will Make You a Winner

 #10 – Fold to C-Bet

-Finally, the Fold to C-Bet stat is another one that you can get some useful information, as it tells you how likely you are to get your opponent to fold with just a c-bet and can help you better understand how they are playing their poker ranges postflop.
+Finally, the Fold to C-Bet stat is another one where you can get some useful information, as it tells you how likely you are to get your opponent to fold with just a C-bet and can help you better understand how they are playing their poker ranges postflop.

 A solid player will usually fold to c-bets about 60% of the time, while weak players will fold way more often, and some fish will call almost 100% of the time.